 Thursday, August 27, the action moved to the New York State Fair for the 2015 Court of Honor Ceremony in the John Deere Horticulture Building.
 The day was off to a rainy start, but the precipitation held off as CNLP of the Year Julie Liebmann, Hall of Fame inductee Jeff Rogers, CNLP, and George L. Good Gold Medal of Horticulture winner Andy Senesac were honored.
 You can read more about them here and see more photos of the Court of Honor on Facebook.
 (More photos from Wednesday's festivities will be posted soon.)

-Volunteers are still needed to staff the NYSNLA booth at the fair.
-This is a great opportunity to network with your fellow nursery and landscape professionals and spread the word about NYSNLA.
-To reserve your volunteer hours, click here.
+Julie Liebmann can still use plenty of help staffing the NYSNLA booth at the fair, so if you are planning to attend, please consider taking a shift or two.
+It's a great way to network with other nursery and landscape professionals and to spread the word about NYSNLA.
+To reserve your volunteer hours, click here or contact Julie.

 NYSNLA's magazine is now all digital, and it lives right here on this website, which allows us to save trees and postage.
 Not only that, the articles will be archived here indefinitely.